bridgecrew-perf4/terraform-session-1/terraform_tasks/task_2/README.md

 installation should now be secure.
 ```

-After that when we ssh into webserver-database and run ```mysql -u root -p``` and give created roots password and create a database:
+Since we already created our database without getting inside of wordpress_database server, we don't have to follow the instructions below.
+But if we didn't wrap script above,  our next step would be to ssh into webserver-database and run ```mysql -u root -p``` and give root user password and create a database.
+The process looks like this:

 ```
 [root@wordpress-db ~]# mysql -u root -p
 Enter password: